1951 Jaguar XK120 Roadster

 The Swallow Sidecar Company was founded in 1922 by William Lyons and William Walmsley.
 In 1934 Lyons formed SS Cars Limited to effectively take over the operation from Walmsley.
 The SS brand was quite successful; though they had a reputation for having ‘more show than go’.
 The Jaguar name first appeared as a model name on an SS 2½ Litre Sports Saloon introduced in 1936.
 For political reasons, Lyons changed the name of his company to Jaguar Cars in 1945.

 Whilst the SS100 is indeed a fabulous car, it was the launch of the legendary Jaguar XK120 at the London Motor Show in 1948 that really put Jaguar on the map.
 The car caused a sensation, which persuaded Jaguar founder and design boss William Lyons to put it into production.
 The “120” in its name referred to its 120 mph top speed, which made the XK120 the world’s fastest production car in its day.
-It was available in two open versions, first as the roadster (designated OTS, for open two-seater), then also as a drophead coupé (DHC) from 1953.
-The car was also available as a closed or fixed head coupé (FHC) from 1951.
-The XK120 morphed into the XK140 and ultimately the XK150 and in total, just over 30,000 cars were built during 15 years of production.
+It was available in two open versions, first as the roadster (designated OTS, for open two-seater), then also as a drophead coupe (DHC) from 1953.
+The car was also available as a closed or fixed head coupe (FHC) from 1951.

-Oldtimer Australia is delighted to offer for sale a USA delivered, factory left hand drive 1951 Jaguar XK120.
+Oldtimer Australia is delighted to offer for sale a factory left hand drive 1951 Jaguar XK120 that was delivered new to the north American market.
 According to the Jaguar Heritage Certificate on file this particular car was completed on the 8th June 1951 and despatched on the 20th June 1951 to Hornborg, Los Angeles in the USA.
 The car was originally finished in ‘pastel blue’ with a ‘duo-blue’ interior and a fawn soft top.

 The car is documented in the following books: The Jaguar XK120 in the Southern Hemisphere (2009) by John Elmgreen and Terry McGrath.
 The car’s history stated below is an extract from that book: